 This award is presented to a graduate student in counselor education whose dedication and academic work demonstrate excellence in the theory and practice of some significant area of counseling and exhibits outstanding scholarship.
 Students may submit nominations on their own behalf or have their work submitted by a colleague or professor.

 The TCA Advocacy Award recognizes an individual or community organization for excellence in legislative advocacy efforts.
-Effective legislative efforts require the tireless energy of individuals dedicated to making a difference for the future of the counseling professional and the communities in which they serve.
-Only through legislative advocacy can counseling professionals educate the state and governmental leaders regarding the importance of mental health wellness.
+The award was renamed in 2019 in honor of John Shirley.
+John proposed, designed, and delivered TCAs first comprehensive Advocacy Training, creating a foundation for TCAs grassroots advocacy network.
+John was appointed by Governor Rick Perry to serve as the school counselor representative on the State Board for Educator Certification.
+He also served two terms on the TCA Board of Directors.
+John believes that effective legislative efforts require the tireless energy of individuals dedicated to making a difference for the future of the counseling profession.
+He models that engagement and is the mentor for many up and coming advocates to educate the state and governmental leaders regarding the importance of mental health wellness.

 This award is presented to an individual (or individuals) whose in-depth, academic research and work demonstrate excellence in the theory and practice of a significant area of professional counseling.